kaderator2/1.16.5WitchSwift/README.md

 ## Description

-This is a client sided fabric MIXIN that detects any Witch entities surrounding the player and wait for them to drink a swiftness potion then kills them
+This is a client sided fabric MIXIN that detects any Witch entities surrounding the player and wait for them to drink a swiftness potion before killing them